guntupalli09/Python-Pong-Game---AI-using-Neat/README.md

 ## Overview
 This project explores **neuroevolution** as an alternative to gradient-based learning by evolving neural networks to play **Pong** using **NEAT (NeuroEvolution of Augmenting Topologies)**.

-The emphasis is on **learning dynamics, optimization behavior, and emergence of strategy**, rather than maximizing game score or visual polish.
+The emphasis is on **learning dynamics, optimization behavior, and emergent strategy**, rather than maximizing score or visual polish.

 ---

 ## Motivation
 Most modern AI systems rely on backpropagation and fixed architectures.
-Neuroevolution instead learns through **population dynamics and selection**, evolving both **weights and network structure**.
+Neuroevolution instead learns through **population dynamics and selection**, evolving both **network structure and parameters**.

 Pong provides a minimal yet non-trivial environment to study how coordinated behavior emerges under evolutionary pressure.